Library Resources for Research

 Professional Societies in Biology & Animal Sciences

-To find grey literature, identify professional societies in your discipline and use a web browser such as Google to search their web sites for publications or report series or search for "grey literature" plus your discipline.
+To find grey literature, identify professional societies in your discipline and use a web browser such as Google to search their websites for publications or report series, or search for "grey literature" plus your discipline.
 The list below is non-exhaustive and adapted from Purdue University College of Science.
 Want to recommend an addition to the list?
 Email libstem@ou.edu.

 - American Association for the Advancement of Science